WinterAxis/ESV-MD-Bible/The_Bible_esv/58_Hebrews/Heb_8.md

 For I will be merciful toward their iniquities, and I will remember their sins no more."

 ###### 13
 In speaking of a new covenant, he makes the first one obsolete.
-And what is becoming obsolete and growing old is ready to vanish away. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And what is becoming obsolete and growing old is ready to vanish away.

 ***